How do I apply?

 To foster this, the year includes an array of supportive and formational activities, designed to deepen Fellows’ understanding and also lift up the blessings and gifts within and among us.

-What is the difference between the Living Change Fellowship (St. Mary’s) and the Transform and Reignite Fellowship (Trinity)?
+Is there a difference between the Living Change Fellows (St. Mary’s) and the Transform and Reignite Fellows (Trinity)?

 St. Mary’s is located in Harlem.
 The surrounding neighborhood is called Manhattanville.
 It is a multi-racial, multi-cultural, and multi-lingual congregation.